Table of Contents

 Starting with these basics will give you confidence and a sense of direction when you finally set up your blog.

 Writing can be challenging, especially if you’re new to it.
 But you can use some AI tools to help you.
-For example, ChatGPT, if you’re willing to invest a bit here then you can go for Jasper AI instead of ChatGPT as it offers advanced writing assistance.
-If not, then also its fine.
+For example, ChatGPT, But, if you’re willing to invest a bit here then you can go for Scalenut, Frase or AISEO instead of ChatGPT as it offers advanced writing assistance.

 The Basic SEO Tip